-This guide will teach you how to create a customer experience journey map, analyze each key touchpoint, and take action to transform the customer experience.
+This guide will teach you how to create a customer experience journey map, analyze each key touchpoint, and take action to transform the customer's experience.
+It also includes a customer journey map template.

 The benefits of customer journey mapping